 These are the Apex Governor Limits pertaining to Static Apex, i.e. involving multiple callouts, loops, queries, batch sizes and records along with the transactions undertaken by the users.

-According to these limits, a user is allows not more than 10 seconds for the default timeout regarding the callouts in one transactions.
+According to these limits, a user is allowed not more than 10 seconds for the default timeout regarding the callouts in one transaction.
 Users are also required not to exceed 6 MB of the callout response for synchronous Apex (and 12 MB for asynchronous Apex), be it HTTP requests or web service calls.

-Static Apex Limits restrict the maximum runtime for an SOQL query to 120 seconds before the transaction is cancelled by the platform of Salesforce.
+Static Apex Limits restrict the maximum runtime for a SOQL query to 120 seconds before the transaction is canceled by the platform of Salesforce.
 The batch size of Apex triggers and for loop lists are both fixed at 200 each.
 Also, the developers are allowed a maximum of 5000 class and trigger code units while deploying Apex on the platform.

 Lightning Platform Apex Limits

 These are the Governor Limits managed by the Salesforce Lightning Platform as none of these limits apply to the Apex transactions carried out by developers.
 According to these limits, users are allowed a maximum of 250,000 (or a total number of user licenses in the company multiplied by 200, whichever is greater) executions pertaining to asynchronous Apex method.

 Moreover, the users cannot exceed 10 concurrent transactions that are synchronous in nature for long-running transactions.
 The maximum number of Alex classes that can be concurrently scheduled is limited to 100 (5 in case of Developer Edition Organisation).
 Also, there can be a maximum of 50 query cursors that are concurrently open for every user on the platform.

 Size-specific Apex Limits